gemie123/QueueFlow/README.md

 # Project Background
-Global shark attacks, recorded from as early as 1868 through to 2017, have increased public fear and apprehension towards sharks , especially amongst tourists, surfers and beach lovers.
+Global shark attacks, recorded from as early as 1868 through to 2017, have increased public fear and apprehension towards sharks, especially amongst tourists, surfers and beach lovers.

 There is a significant amount of data regarding locations, dates, information on the victims and the circumstances surrounding the occurrence, such as the victim's activities before the attack.
 This project carefully analyses the data to reveal critical insights that will improve coastal safety measures and educate the public on this matter to safely enjoy the ocean.

 Insights and recommendations emerge from these key areas:

-- **Geographic Area Focus:**  Evaluation of primary locations of these attacks inlucing, country, city and areas focusing on the time of the day these attacks occured offering a better understanding of peak times for such attacks
+- **Geographic Area Focus:**  Evaluation of primary locations of these attacks, including country, city and areas, focusing on the time of day these attacks occurred, offering a better understanding of peak times for such attacks

 - **High Risk Activities:**  An analysis of potentially risky behaviours and activities that may have contributed to the incidents and an evaluation of their influence/impact on the likelihood of attacks and understanding their impact on it.